tsgrissom/PotterPlus/README.md

 * Investigate `mode: cast` for fun wands
 * Use some sort of template to simplify fun item wand making
 * Replace all fake warmup spells with a real warmup
-* Follow up with Nathan on Flagrate progression
 * Add Riddikulus

 ### Other ideas